 Is mouth-to-mouth still used in CPR, and do I need special equipment?

-Rescue breaths are still part of full CPR, especially for trained individuals or in situations like drowning, overdose, or pediatric emergencies.
-However, it is recommended to use barrier devices (such as face shields or masks) to reduce disease transmission.
+Rescue breaths are still part of CPR performed by EMS, or in situations like drowning, overdose, or for young children.
+It is not necessary in most adult CPR before EMS arrives.
+If giving rescue breaths, it is recommended to use a barrier device (such as a face shield or mask) to reduce disease transmission.

 Is calling 911 enough if I'm too afraid to perform CPR?

-Calling 911 is always the right first step, and even if you don’t feel comfortable performing CPR, you should still stay with the person until help arrives.
-That said, dispatcher-assisted CPR can guide you through hands-only CPR, which is simple and does not require giving breaths.
+Calling 911 is always the right first step, and dispatcher-assisted CPR can guide you through hands-only CPR, which is simple and does not require giving breaths.
+Without your 911 call and CPR help, the person’s chances of survival decrease every minute.

 Why should I help a stranger, shouldn’t only family members give care?